What Sylvia Plath Loved

 PostedFebruary 08, 2013

 February 11, 2013, marked the fiftieth anniversary of Sylvia Plath's death.
-To honor her life and work we've compiled a list of ten things she loved and wrote about in her letters, journals, and poems.
+To honor her life, here are ten things she loved and wrote about in her letters, journals, and poems.

 1. Sun Bathing